-Minimum Revenue Provision - This is the amount charged against the Income and Expenditure Account for the year in relation to the repayment of debt on borrowing in order to fund capital expenditure.
+Lenders Option Borrowers Option.
+What this means is that the loan has a fixed interest rate but the lender has the option to increase that rate at specified intervals.
+If they exercise that option then the Authority has an option to either accept the against the Income and Expenditure Account for the year in relation to the repayment of debt on borrowing in order to fund capital expenditure.